joshlevinson/Sample-WP2Markdown/Suite/cms.md

 <div class="row">[![mobile-sense-section-image](/assets/images/mobile-sense-section-image.png)](/assets/images/mobile-sense-section-image.png)</div> Here are a few reasons why dedicated mobile images may be beneficial:

-- You can show dedicated mobile content such as â&#128;&#156;download our app from the appstoreâ&#128;&#157; image, only to the mobile users.
+- You can show dedicated mobile content such as “download our app from the appstore” image, only to the mobile users.
 - You may wish to upload an image that is smaller in terms of KB to make it easier for some mobile clients to render and handle
 - You might want to play with different proportions of the image to optimize real-estate on the mobile; for example, make the banner image taller and with bigger fonts.